 You guys know I love a no-churn ice cream!
 And this one is special -- it's based on my all-time favorite Ben & Jerry's flavor: Oatmeal Cookie Chunk.
 Oatmeal Cookie Chunk was sadly discontinued in 2012, but its mixture of cinnamon ice cream, oatmeal cookies, and fudge chunks is unforgettable!
 And this this no-churn version, you can make your own oatmeal cookie ice cream at home in no time!
 Because this is a no-churn ice cream, you don't need an ice cream maker -- just a few easy ingredients.
 Starting with oatmeal cookies!

 What type of oatmeal cookies should I use for this ice cream?

-I include a simple oatmeal cookie recipe below — it’s what I used to make this no-churn ice cream.
+I include a simple oatmeal cookie recipe below -- it's what I used to make this no-churn oatmeal cookie ice cream.
 But you can use any oatmeal cookie that you already love!
 This is also a great recipe to use leftover oatmeal cookies that you previously baked!

 But to save time and effort, you can absolutely use store-bought oatmeal cookies!
 Just pick up a pack of your favorite cookies and break them up into chunks, and you're ready!

 - heavy cream - we'll be whipping this up into whipped cream to create the fluffy texture in our oatmeal cookie ice cream.

 - cinnamon - adds a warm spice that works well with the oatmeal cookies!

 - vanilla - be sure to use a high-quality vanilla extract.